tromey/gdb-helpers/README.md

 * `hier CLASS`.
 Print the class hierarchy of a class, one line per base class.

+* `preattach FILE`.
+This is like `attach`, but it attaches to the next instance of the program.
+This relies on SystemTap to do its magic.

 ## New functions

 * `$_python(STR)`.
 Evaluate `STR` as a Python expression.
 This is an